The Resident (part sixteen)

 “Answer me a question.
 Why are you not astonished?
 Turning green?
 Tithonians?
 Your mother’s work friend wandering the night with your neighbor?”

-“Because… I think somehow I know.
-Even though I don’t.
+“Because… Because I think somehow I know.
 The billboard.”
-Holding a Diet Coke and Snickers from the duffle, Debra waved at the ambience.
+With a Diet Coke and a Snickers from the duffle, Debra waved at the ambience.

 “You’re a quarter Tithonian yourself, yes.
 Have you ever greened up, after a session?”